AmineToualbi/ClimaCloset/README.md

-# API & Libraries
+# Functionality

-The app communicates with OpenWeatherMap's REST API to retrieve weather data.
+When the app is opened and brought to the foreground, Clima Closet retrieves the GPS coordinates of the phone and communicates with OpenWeatherMap's REST API to retrieve weather data.

+Based on the current weather conditions, an adequate outfit is generated.

+The user has the choice to change the city to get a different outfit for this new city.

 Communication is handled using Alamofire and the JSON data is parsed using SwiftyJSON.